Back to 2020: a responsible boost for the luxury sector

 In particular, it sets two new Group targets: to achieve 100% renewable energy at all Group sites by 2030, and to eliminate the use of virgin fossil-based plastic in packaging by 2026.

-As for the Gucci brand, it had already announced in 2019 that it was carbon neutral on its " Gucci Equilibrium " CSR platform and was a model student within the Kering Group.
+As for the Gucci brand, it had already announced in 2019 that it was carbon neutral on its CSR " Gucci Equilibrium " platform, and was a model student within the Kering Group.
 The Group promised a 50% reduction in CO2 emissions by 2025 with its "CARE" program.
-It also aims to have 100% of its suppliers meet the Group's standards for environmental footprint reduction, traceability, animal welfare, chemical use and working conditions by 2025.
+It also aims for 100% of its suppliers to meet Group-defined standards in terms of environmental footprint reduction, traceability, animal welfare, chemical use and working conditions by 2025.
 GUCCI

 Following these strong commitments, initiatives are multiplying within the various houses: second-hand, blockchain, responsible supply and so on.
 A case in point is the historic collaboration between second-hand platforms and luxury houses between Vestiaire Collective and Alexander McQueen.